Reading time : 4 minutes

 Find out how we help you find your future executives.

 Learn from Robert Half’s expert recruiters so you can build a talented team of employees or advance your career.
-Operating in over 300 locations worldwide, with 12 recruitment offices in Belgium and Luxembourg, including our recruitment agency in Charleroi, Robert Half can provide you with assistance including leadership recruitment, where and when you need it.
+Operating in over 300 locations worldwide, with 12 recruitment offices in Belgium and Luxembourg, including our recruitment agency in Nivelles, Robert Half can provide you with assistance including leadership recruitment, where and when you need it.